Atual00/studio/README.md

 *   Node.js (Version 18 or later recommended)
 *   npm or yarn package manager
 *   Google Generative AI API Key (for AI features)
+*   Firebase Project with a deployed Cloud Function to act as a proxy for the Compras.gov.br API (for API consultation features).

 **Installation:**